-The school will follow Government and NHS guidance and develop an Emergency Care Plan for pupils who:
+The school will follow Government and NHS guidance and develop a Care Plan for pupils who:

-- Have long term, complex or fluctuating conditions - Require medication in emergency situations
+- Have long term, complex or fluctuating conditions - Require medication in emergency situations plans will be reviewed by the school annually or earlier if there is a change in a pupil's medical condition.

 Parents/guardians should provide the Head teacher with sufficient information about their child's medical condition and treatment or special care needed at school.
 Arrangements can then be made, between the parents/guardians, Head teacher, school nurse and other relevant health professionals to ensure that the pupil's medical needs are managed well during their time in school.
-Healthcare plans will be reviewed by the school annually or earlier if there is a change in a pupil's medical condition.
+Healthcare